bentouspam/bentouspam/README.md

 Chrome or Edge
 http and https access !!!
 I should have a warning message in http mode, this is not allowed on non secure protol !!!

+see err 01 to 03 png file. the 04 is when using a http connexion with edge.

 ## System Information